MicrosoftDocs/Viva/WorkplaceAnalytics/Use/zoom.md

     5. During this processing state, the Zoom reports are de-identified by using the hash key from the mapping file, and then joined into one combined file, which is saved in the **Admin**/**output** folder.
 Give the new Zoom output file to your Workplace Analytics Analyst.

 9. **Upload the Zoom output data** - As the Workplace Analytics Analyst, save the Zoom output file to the **Zoom integration**/**Analyst**/**input** folder.
 Confirm that the Input folder also has the Ways of Working Assessment query, Standard meeting query, and the UTC_offset.rds file.
 10. In the **Script** folder, double-click **AnalystActions.bat** to run it.
-When prompted, point it to **Rscript.exe**, which is usually located in **C:/Program Files/R/R-4x-x/bin**.
+When prompted, point it to **Rscript.exe**, which is usually in **C:/Program Files/R/R-4x-x/bin**.
-11. Confirm the Output folder includes a new .csv file for Zoom Collaboration Metrics and a new .csv Zoom version of the Ways of Working Assessment Person Query that you can use with the new Zoom version of the Ways of Working Assessment dashboard in Power BI.
+11. Confirm the Output folder includes a new .csv file for Zoom collaboration metrics and a new .csv Zoom version of the Ways of Working Assessment Person Query that you can use with the new Zoom version of the Ways of Working Assessment dashboard in Power BI.

 ## Import and analyze in Power BI

 Your Workplace Analytics Analyst needs to do the following to import the combined collaboration data into Power BI.
-After the import, you'll be able to analyze a combination of Zoom and Workplace Analytics collaboration metrics in the Ways of working assessment dashboard in Power BI.
+After the import, you can analyze a combination of Zoom and Workplace Analytics collaboration metrics in the Ways of working assessment dashboard in Power BI.

 1. In the **Analyst/output** folder, double-click **WOW_Zoom_Integration.pbit** to run the template.

    ![Zoom Ways of working assessment Power BI template](../images/wpa/use/zoom-pbi-template.png)

 2. When prompted by Power BI, copy and paste the file path for the **Ways of Working Assessment query** .csv file in the **Analyst/output** folder, which you can copy by right-clicking the file and selecting **Properties** > **Security**, and then select and copy the file path for the **Object's name**.
 3. Use the **Standard meeting query** file that you downloaded in [Setup and configuration](#setup-and-configuration).
-For more details, see the [Ways of working assessment](../tutorials/power-bi-collab-assess.md).
+For more information, see the [Ways of working assessment](../tutorials/power-bi-collab-assess.md).

 ## Related topic